 There you will see the list of your websites.
 Press “Add another website” button to connect one more site.

 Now you’ll see the same steps as you’ve already done during the registration.
 Choose the type of the website you want to add, then put your website address and a company name.

 It only takes a few minutes to install Dashly on your website.
-Once installed, you’ll be able to communicate with visitors on your website.
+Once it’s installed, you’ll be able to communicate with visitors on your website.

-Just copy the code snippet in Step 1 and paste it right before the closing </head> tag.
+Just copy the code snippet it contains and paste it right before the closing </head> tag.

-Paste code example:
+Installed code example:

-This code asynchronously downloads a JS library and creates a Dashly global object which is used in API interactions.
+This code asynchronously downloads a JS library and creates a global object ‘dashly’ which is used in API interactions.